hitoshi-watase/sercrod/docs/reference/directives/attribute-href.md

 More precisely:

 - Structural directives such as *if, *for, *each, *switch, *include, and others decide first whether the element is present and what its children look like.
-- Once Nablla has decided to keep the element and has a working element instance for rendering, it walks through its attributes.
+- Once Sercrod has decided to keep the element and has a working element instance for rendering, it walks through its attributes.
-- For every attribute whose name starts with a colon, Nablla dispatches to the colon binding path.
+- For every attribute whose name starts with a colon, Sercrod dispatches to the colon binding path.
 - For :href, this happens in the same pass as :src and :action.
-- If the Nablla host updates due to data changes, the link is re rendered and :href is re evaluated with the latest scope.
+- If the Sercrod host updates due to data changes, the link is re rendered and :href is re evaluated with the latest scope.

 There is no separate scheduling or delay specific to :href.
 It participates in the normal render update cycle of the host.

 #### Execution model

-Conceptually, when Nablla renders an element with :href, the steps are:
+Conceptually, when Sercrod renders an element with :href, the steps are:

-1. Nablla encounters a node that has an attribute named :href.
+1. Sercrod encounters a node that has an attribute named :href.
 2. It reads the expression string from that attribute, for example url or base + "/users/" + userId.
 3. It evaluates the expression with eval_expr, using the current scope and a context that sets mode to attr:href and el to the current element.
 4. It inspects the result:

-   - If the result is strictly false, or is null or undefined, Nablla removes the href attribute from the element and stops.
+   - If the result is strictly false, or is null or undefined, Sercrod removes the href attribute from the element and stops.
    - Otherwise, it converts the result to a string and passes it to the url filter, along with the attribute name "href" and a context with the element and scope.

-5. If the url filter returns a truthy string, Nablla sets the element attribute href to that string.
+5. If the url filter returns a truthy string, Sercrod sets the element attribute href to that string.
-6. If evaluation throws an exception at any point, Nablla falls back to setting href to an empty string.
+6. If evaluation throws an exception at any point, Sercrod falls back to setting href to an empty string.
-7. If cleanup.handlers is enabled in the configuration, Nablla removes the original :href attribute from the element, leaving only the concrete href attribute in the output DOM.
+7. If cleanup.handlers is enabled in the configuration, Sercrod removes the original :href attribute from the element, leaving only the concrete href attribute in the output DOM.

 #### Use with structural directives and loops